OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 Based on the organization's Data Protection Policy, the organization establishes processes and procedures for protecting and preserving data throughout their lifetime, whether at rest, being processed, or in transit.
 Particular attention is given to the handling and protection of sensitive data outside the active processing system, including, but not limited to: storage, retention, and destruction of backups; and the labeling, encryption, and physical protection of offline storage media.
 Organization processes and procedures cover the implementation of all controls adopted to comply with regulatory, contractual, or other restrictions on storage locations, personnel access, and other factors.

-### Maturity Questions
-#### Q 1
-Are data cataloged, including their types, sensitivity levels, and processing/storage locations?

-*Answer Options*

-- No
-- Yes, for a small percentage
-- Yes, for approx. half
-- Yes, for most or all

-#### Q 2
-Are retention requirements established for data, and are backups destroyed in a timely manner after the relevant retention period ends?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-#### Q 3
-Are handling requirements established and documented for all data elements in the catalog, in accordance with their established sensitivity levels, and are these requirements followed?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-### Quality Indicators
-- Data catalog is complete and current
-- Offline media are protected from disclosure, corruption, and destruction
-- Media at end-of-life are destroyed and disposed of in a secure manner

-### Notes
-- Data protection capabilities overlaps with policy & compliance governance.
-Third paragraph.
-However, the content here is already more specific.
-So maybe it just needs a reference to the P&C activity stream.
-- Make the difference between L1 and L2 more clear.
-More concrete.
-Maybe mention the "data catalog".
-- Why is a data catalogue useful?
-Data classification.
-Threat modelling.

-### Guidance
-- Inspect off-site data storage facilities, to verify all required security protections (e.g., locks, video surveillance) remain in place and function properly.
-- Conduct periodic spot checks of backup media, to verify they are not corrupted, and equipment needed to restore data (e.g., tape drives) are functioning correctly.

 ## Maturity 3
 ### Benefit